VP-26 Participates in Atsugi Friendship Festival

+Crew members displayed the P-8A Poseidon and answered questions about their aircraft.
+Trident Sailors also took photos and interacted with festival attendees.

+“The Atsugi Friendship Festival was a unique and memorable opportunity, not only for the Japanese local civilians, but for the Tridents,” said Lt.
+Cmdr.
+Jason Brown, command services officer for VP-26.
+“The photos, signatures, and conversations with aviation enthusiasts from all ages lead to common ground between cultures and continued the building of crucial partnerships between both nations.”

-230422-N-HM576-0002 NAVAL AIR FACILITY ATSUGI, Japan (April 22, 2023) Sailors from Patrol Squadron (VP) 26 pose for a photo with Japan Maritime Self-Defense Force Sailors in front of a P-8A Poseidon at the Atsugi Friendship Festival, April 22.
-The VP-26 “Tridents” are based in Jacksonville, Florida, and are currently forward deployed to Misawa Air Base in Misawa, Japan.
+The Tridents are based in Jacksonville, Florida, and are currently forward deployed to Misawa Air Base in Misawa, Japan.
 The squadron conducts maritime patrol and reconnaissance, as well as theater outreach operations, as part of a rotational deployment to the U.S. 7th Fleet area of operations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Aubrey Stueven)

 |Date Taken: